wassimj/Topologic/README.md

 ```
 conda env create -f conda_env_topologic_py310.yml
 ```
-(Developer note: keep the contents of the `conda_env_topologic_*.yml` files in sync.)

 3. Activate the Conda environment:
 ```
 conda activate conda activate topologic_py310
 ```

-4. To build TopologicCore separately, if needed:
+4. To build TopologicCore separately, if needed (you only need to do this once and not for each python version):
 ```
 python build.py --build-type Release --source-dir . --build-dir build --build-target TopologicCore
 ```